Oisota/theo-lang/doc/src/core/operators.md

 let p3 = p1 + p2
 ```

-I'm thinking that all usage of operators should translate to the corresponding method calls.
+I'm thinking that all usage of operators should translate to their corresponding method calls.
 ```
 let r = p1 + p2
 // this would become